-4. Razer Kraken 7.1 Chroma – The Affordable Quality
+4. Razer Kraken 7.1 Chroma – The Affordable Choice For PC Gaming

 You can’t complain from the bass of the Kraken- probably the best affordable high-end headset.
 Nice, tight and punchy – excellent sound coming from the 50mm drivers.
 The ear pads a quite comfy wrapped in foam and vinyl.
 The issue with it is that the headset might make your ears feel sweaty after long gaming sessions.
 There is no ventilation whatsoever so if you live in a hot climate the Kraken might not be the best set for you.
 The pads are removable so you can easily clean them if needed.

 Razer decided to offer their feature headset with a virtual surround sound.
 It features a 7.1 surround ran through a pair of stereo speakers.
 The sound is good and you can clearly hear the direction the enemy is coming from, for example, but it is not in the class of true multi-driver setups like ASUS Centurion, for example.
 It is not in the price range of the ASUS though, and the real-life performance is quite good in comparison.